kentsommer/kentsommer/content/post/recovering-arch-linux-ubuntu.md

 3. Run `sudo grub-install /dev/sda`
   * Note: replace `/dev/sda` with your boot drive if it is different

-These commands will generate a new grub.cfg file and also gives arch linux control of grub again.
+These commands will generate a new grub.cfg file and also give arch linux control of grub again.
 This ensures that the arch linux boot entry will always be correct!